redkite-labs/redkitecms-docs/contribute/getting-started-contributing.rst

-Although **Symfony2** and a huge part of its ecosystem is license under a **MIT License**, which permits to use and redistribute the software both in Open Source and proprietary contexts, **RedKite CMS** is licensed under the **GPL2 license**, which means that it can be used both in an Open Source or in a proprietary context, but changes and derived redistributions must be released as Open Source software under the same license used by AlphaLemom CMS.
+Although **Symfony2** and a huge part of its ecosystem is license under a **MIT License**, which permits to use and redistribute the software both in Open Source and proprietary contexts, **RedKite CMS** is licensed under the **GPL2 License**, which means that it can be used both in an Open Source or in a proprietary context, but changes and derived redistributions must be released as Open Source software under the same license used by RedKite CMS.

-AlphaLemom CMS final output consists in a set of Twig templates and Symfony2 routing configuration files which normally would be licensed under the GPL2 license, because they are generated with a GPL software.
+RedKite CMS final output consists in a set of Twig templates and Symfony2 routing configuration files which normally would be licensed under the GPL2 license, because they are generated with a GPL software.

-Despite of that, those generated files are licensed under the MIT license, so the application you are using maintains, the MIT license.
+Despite of that, we create and exception for those files, and we choose the MIT license for them.

-This is possible because a Symfony2 application powered by RedKite CMS, does not require that bundle to run in production, so in this case, the viral effect of GPL license is cancelled.
+This is possible because a Symfony2 application powered by RedKite CMS, does not require the CMS and the App-Blocks to run in production, so in this case, the viral effect of GPL license is cancelled.

 Open sourced App-Blocks should be released under the MIT license or another permissive license like the LGPL, while they can be released under the GPL2 because, as for RedKite CMS, they